RistBS/Awesome-RedTeam-Cheatsheet/README.md

 it is the first version of this repo, many things will be added later, so stay tuned ! :D

+**Informations :
-**Information : some courses will be in French because I don't have time to translate everything but don't worry it will be translated in some time.**
+1. some courses will be in French because I don't have time to translate everything but don't worry it will be translated in some time.
+2. it is possible that some courses on the red team are not written but it will happen, it is a cheatsheet in constant evolution.**

 ## Red Team Bible